 The backtest shows only 59 switch trades.
 The number of switch trades per calendar year is listed in Table-3 which shows a maximum of eight trades occurring in year 2004.

-Holding History can be downloaded here: Super Timer Holding Periods
+Holding History can be downloaded here: Super Timer Holding Periods (updated to October 2020)

 The backtests suggest that the iM-SuperTimer based on the Stock Market Confidence Level Strategy could provide useful trading signals for stock market investors.
 Allocation changes are infrequent, with the average holding period of ETF (SPY) and (IEF) being about 22 weeks and 12 weeks, respectively.
 However, since this model provides weekly signals holding periods can be as short as one week.